menu

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lansing has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lansing a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small city, Lansing doesn't have a public transportation system that people use for their commute.
+Lansing is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics